SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 ## Styling with Material UI
 This project uses Material UI for rapidly building and styling UI components.
 In addition to the core Material UI packages, the project utilizes `@mui/styles` for custom style solutions.

+## Building the Home Page Header

+The home page header is built using Material-UI components.
+Key points:
+- Utilizes AppBar and Toolbar components for the header container.
+- Left navigation shows the brand/logo.
+- Center contains navigation links.
+- Right displays action buttons for adding a property and logging in.
+- Custom styling is applied using makeStyles.